laviet2208/gstar2eventb/README.md

 case-studies/mine-pump/minepump-eventb.xmi
 ```

-9. Run the transformation.
+9. Run the ATL transformation.
-10. Inspect the generated Event-B-oriented model.
+10. Run the Acceleo Event-B generator using the generated target model.
+11. Inspect the generated Event-B textual artifacts.

 ---

-### 7.2 MeetingScheduler
+### 8.2 MeetingScheduler

-To reproduce the MeetingScheduler transformation result:
+To reproduce the MeetingScheduler transformation and generation result:

 1. Import the repository into Eclipse.
 2. Register `gstar.ecore` and `eventb.ecore`.